Structuring issues in Tracker

 Display issue hierarchy.
 Useful if the issue can only be solved after first dealing with the blocker issue.

 Add links to issues sharing a common theme.

-Versions help you group issues in the same queue based on the product version they belong to.
+Versions help you group issues within the same queue based on the product version they belong to.

-Use projects to group issues with the same deadline and responsible employee.
+Use projects to group issues with a common deadline and responsible employee.
 Projects can include issues from different queues.